marcioreisjr/FleetInsightPro/README.md

-# CarCar - Car Dealership Management App -- Demonstration Version
+# Fleet Insight Pro - Car Dealership Management App
-CarCar is a web application for managing sales and services at car dealerships.
+Fleet Insight Pro is a web application for managing sales and services at car dealerships.

+This app is a full-stack application to showcase the technologies listed below.
+It is a project for the Galvanize Software Engineering Immersive program.
+- Django / REST Framework
+- PostgreSQL
+- Microservices
+- Docker Containers
+- React / React Router
+- Bootstrap
+- HTML / CSS / JavaScript
+- Git
+- Agile / Scrum

 ## Team
 - Howard - Car sale microservice.